My favorite project:

 My main focus now is education.
 I’m learning a lot of new things.
 I’m focusing on Wix’s new product, Editor X, and perfecting my skills with it.
 I'm learning management skills and code.
 We’re trying to refresh our materials and classes for the design schools in the US so the students are engaged and also enjoying classes.

-What do you find most useful in your work (research, visuals, softwares, etc.)?
+What do you find most useful in your work (research, visuals, software, etc.)?

 Any projects past, present, or future you’d like to share here?